-Informal? formal and the complaint often be formal. ey differences between informal and complaints are the level of formality e process involved.
-An informal aint is usually less formal and can be resolved more quickly, while a complaint is a more formal and ured process that can take longer to e. --- --
+Is your complaint Formal or Informal?
+The key differences between informal and formal complaints are the level of formality and the process involved.
+An informal complaint is usually less formal and can often be resolved more quickly, while a formal complaint is a more formal and structured process that can take longer to resolve. -- ---

 Nature and details of the complaint.
 Please provide as much detail as possible about the issue.
 What service you were accessing.
 Time and date.
 Any actions already taken to resolve the issue.
 Have you discussed this with anyone previously?
 What would be your preferred outcome.
-See an improvement in service.
+What can we do to make things better or stop something happening again?
 Name and preferred method of being contacted.
 EmailPhonePost

-^{}Our preferred methods of contact would be by Email and phone.
+Our preferred methods of contact would be by Email and phone.